harbya/Streaming-Data-with-Kafka/README.md

  ```

-Unzip the file and copy onto /opt directory.
+Unzip the file and copy onto the **/opt** directory.
 Then rename the directory as shown below :
 ##
 ```
 tar -xvf kafka_2.11-0.11.0.2.tgz